Matt Woods (politician)

-Matt Woods is an American politician who has served as a member of the Alabama Senate, representing the 5th district since 2025.
+Matt Woods (born May 10, 1982) is an American politician who has served as a member of the Alabama Senate, representing the 5th district since 2025.
 He previously served as a member of the Alabama House of Representatives representing the 13th district from 2022 to 2025.

-Electoral history
+Early life

+Woods was born to Jimmy and Debbie Woods.
+His father, Jim Woods, was a coal miner, and after he was laid off, he started an auto sales business.
+He graduated from Oakman High School in 2000, and then attended Bevill State Community College, receiving his associate degree in liberal arts and sciences in 2002.
+Woods graduated from Auburn University with his bachelor's degree in business administration in 2004.
+He owns Jasper Auto Sales with his father and served as chairman of the Walker County Chamber of Commerce and as a board member of the Alabama Community College System.

+Alabama House of Representatives

 He was elected on November 8, 2022, in the 2022 Alabama House of Representatives election against Libertarian opponent Mark Davenport.
-He assumed office the next day on November 9, 2022.
+He assumed office November 9, 2022.
+In the legislature, he sponsored the Alabama Child Protection Act, which made it a crime to possess, share, or create child sexual abuse material.

+Alabama State Senate

+In 2025, after State Senator Greg Reed was appointed Secretary of the Alabama Department of Workforce, Woods ran a special election to succeed him in the 5th district.
+He won the Republican nomination unopposed, and defeated Ryan Cagle, the Democratic nominee, in the general election with 86 percent of the vote.

 Woods was elected to the Alabama Senate in a June 2025 special election.

-Education

-Woods graduated with an Associate degree in liberal arts and sciences from Bevill State Community College in 2002 and with a Bachelor's degree in business administration from Auburn University in 2004.
-He graduated from Oakman High School in 2000.
-His father, Jim "Jimmy" Woods was a coal miner, but got laid off.
-He started a company with his son, Jasper Auto Sales.

-Biography

-Woods was born to Jimmy and Debbie Woods.